 In both the AI Chatbot and the Low Code tool scenarios, the solutions each promise a shortcut around the complexity as perceived by a non-practitioner.
 That's the essence of the trap.
 Practitioners know that the writing of the code is merely the last step in a long process that involves a lot of thinking, discussion and planning.
 The code is generally the end result and producing it is relatively easy once you truly understand the problem at hand.

-TLDR: Designing a solution worth a damn is actually the most difficult part of the software development process.
+TLDR: Designing a pragmatic and efficient solution is actually the most difficult part of the software development process.
 Low Code tools lie to customers by implying that the writing of code is the hardest part.
-The reality is that No Low Code tool can spare you from having to take the time to properly design your custom software or the consequences you will experience when you build solutions around a half-ass design.
+The reality is that No Low Code tool can spare you from having to take the time to properly design your custom software or the consequences you will experience when you build solutions around an ill-considered design.